| Corinthian Sailing Club

 one's davit.
 Remember: old walkways must be removed when rebuilding

+and old posts must be removed when possible.
 I've noticed that some members are leaving the rudder down on their

 boat and leaving the boat low in their davit.
 This leaves your boat